lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 end
 ```

-A loop should not continue doing operate after the required result has already been found.
+A loop should not continue doing work after the required result has already been found.

 ---

----

 ## Types, Documentation, and Failures

-Types and documentation should create an API easier to understand before it is used, while failure behavior should remain explicit and consistent with the rest of the code.
+Types and documentation should make an API easier to understand before it is used, while failure behavior should remain explicit and consistent with the rest of the code.

 ### 24. Type Checking

 Clear ownership and stable APIs are easier to maintain when their types are equally explicit.
-Type checking is part of the Lily Studio standard because it improves autocomplete, documents the expected shape of data, creates contracts easier to understand, and catches many mistakes before they reach runtime.
+Type checking is part of the Lily Studio standard because it improves autocomplete, documents the expected shape of data, makes contracts easier to understand, and catches many mistakes before they reach runtime.

 ---